pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 ```

 We would either need to assign to `file`,
-or use the new reference to the file.
+or use the new owner of the file handle.

 ```
 fn use_same_ref() {